 How does the system work?
 Wildfires are detected using the Fire Scout X3 Sensor.
 This device is capable of detecting wildfires up to a half-mile radius of the property.
 Then the fire is suppressed using Compressed Air Foam Systems and pre-installed retardant guns.
 Firebreak Protection Systems uses Phos-Chek, the fire retardant used by USDA Forest Services.
 In order for the customer to opt-in to the program, they will have to sign an “Opt-in” form and return it via email/fax/or post office.

-Our clients who have the North Light homeowners insurance policies receive this service for no additional fee.
 For consultation contact us at 855) 876 – 3776 or visit Firebreak Protection System’s website!